twooster/fbmasq/README.md

 ## Caveats, Bugs, Etc

-There is no error handling yet.
+There is only limited error handling.